genevate/style_guides/programming/basic.md

 ## Composition

 - Defines a *has-a- relationship.
-- Defines an object that is composed of many objects which exhibits behavior this is separate from and includes the behavior of the sum of its parts.
+- Defines an object that is composed of many objects which exhibits behavior that is separate from and includes the behavior of the sum of its parts.
 - Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts but can become hard to manage should the number of parts grow to a large size.